hypernumbers/learn_elisp_the_hard_way/contents/lesson-2-3-lists-at-last.rst

 :You Type: ``'(1 2 3)``
 :Result: ``(1 2 3)``

-The apostrophe ``'`` is syntactic sugare for the quote operator which can be invoked like a normal operator:
+The apostrophe ``'`` is syntactic sugar for the quote operator which can be invoked like a normal operator:

 :You Type: ``(quote (1 2 3))``
 :Result: ``(1 2 3)``